Grammy® Award nominee for

 Classical Guitar Magazine's Stephen Kenyon, regarding

-Contemporary Anthology Of Solo Guitar Music For Five Fingers,
+Contemporary Anthology Of Solo Guitar Music For Five Fingers of the Right Hand,

 said: "This was a huge project to undertake and deserves to be